 The reality is that any good trainer has been well trained by their dog—one way or the other.

-Many of us go through successive approximations to achieve better and better behaviors with a final goal in mind.
-Along the way it can look like the handler is rewarding crappy behavior—while in fact we are rewarding better-than-before behavior knowing that it will keep getting better and better because we will gently shift our criteria for rewards to slightly improved behaviors, little-by-little.
+Teaching new skills goes through successive approximations to achieve better and better behaviors with a final goal in mind.
+It can look like the trainer is rewarding crappy behavior.
+But, in fact we are rewarding better-than-before behavior knowing that we are nudging the behavior closer to our final goal.

 In other words, if I want a dog to settle while their favorite thing on earth is nearby (say kids playing ball) I have two choices: